Story | 17 April 2023

 The report is a key policy document for the North Atlantic and Arctic region, and forms part of the OSPAR Quality Status Report.

-Three ocean acidification experts from PML have contributed to the report; including our Director of Science Professor Steve Widdicombe, Biological Oceanographer Dr Helen Findlay, and Marine Ecosystems Modeller Dr Yuri Artioli
+Three ocean acidification experts from PML have contributed to the report; including our Director of Science Professor Steve Widdicombe, Biological Oceanographer Dr Helen Findlay, and Marine Ecosystems Modeller Dr Yuri Artioli.

 Professor Widdicombe commented: